Saving passwords is good for you if you are unable to remember them. This article will tell you how to check my saved passwords in Google Chrome.

 Google Chrome is the most light-weight and fastest web browser with plenty of interesting features and one such built-in feature allows users to save passwords for different websites which relieves users from the pain of typing passwords every time when logging into a website.

 Google Chrome allows users to manage and save passwords effectively and provides a convenient way to delete, view and access stores passwords anytime.
 It allows users to save the username and password combination for various websites and will automatically complete sign-in fields when you go the URL of the particular website.

 The passwords can be synchronized with Google account of the user and will be accessed through other computers as well.
-It stores passwords in same system which includes saved password from other browsers like IExplore or Firefox.
-The keychain Access is used for storing login information in a Mac.
+It stores passwords in same system which includes saved password from other browsers like Explorer or Firefox.
+The Keychain Access is used for storing login information on a Mac.
 In order to ensure that Google Chrome saves your passwords,

 - Go to Chrome menu on your browser toolbar and click Settings.